CharlesPikachu/noveldl/docs/index.rst

 ..
-Imagedl documentation master file, created by sphinx-quickstart on Sat Feb 29 22:07:23 2020.
+NovelDL documentation master file, created by sphinx-quickstart on Sat Feb 29 22:07:23 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Imagedl中文文档
+NovelDL中文文档
 ========================================

 .. toctree::